Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine

 \section{Summary}

 Machine learning methods are tremendously powerful, but their capabilities are often oversold: they can be dangerous if used without sufficient oversight and, as with statistics and mathematical modelling more generally, can be misused.
 On the other hand, planners, policymakers, and politicians have struggled to translate the need for walkable and diverse urbanism into a tangible form, and there tends to be a disconnect between good intentions and oft defunct artificially planned communities.
-It is here that supervised and semi-supervised machine learning models --- if developed with rigorous input and oversight from domain experts --- offers the opportunity to create scalable workflows that, on the one hand, align with the instincts of urbanists and, on the other, help to better convey the ramifications of planning decisions.
+It is here argued that supervised and semi-supervised machine learning models --- if developed with rigorous input and oversight from domain experts --- offers the opportunity to explore scalable workflows that, on the one hand, align with the instincts of urbanists and, on the other, help to better convey the ramifications of planning decisions.

-A worked example shows how that strictly pedestrian-scale information derived from the road network, the mix and accessibility of land-uses, and the density of dwellings and populations can be linked to different types of machine learning models in support of discriminating between artificial and historical urban archetypes.
-These examples are not meant to be construed as optimal but are here provided as `proof-of-concepts' that can almost certainly be improved through more extensive exploration and testing tailored to available sources of data and the envisioned end-goals.
-For emphasis, such tools are not intended to replace but rather reinforce existing design specialities by making it possible to gauge the potential outcomes of decisions better.
+A worked example shows how that strictly pedestrian-scale information derived from the road network, the mix and accessibility of land-uses, and the density of dwellings and populations can be linked to different types of machine learning models in support of exploring spatial distinctions between artificial and historical urban archetypes.
+These examples are not to be construed as optimal but are here provided as `proof-of-concepts' that can be further improved through more extensive exploration and testing tailored to available sources of data and the envisioned end-goals.
+For emphasis, such tools are not intended to replace but rather reinforce existing design specialities by making it possible to better gauge the potential outcomes of decisions at scale.
 Further, these are not envisioned to replace existing review and approvals processes but rather to bolster these by providing robust and repeatable methods that can help to improve the transparency and accountability of decision-making processes.